JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 In this example, the common code has different behavior depending on which platform it is run on:

-* On the JVM platform, calling the `foo()` function in common code results in the `foo()` function from platform code being called: `platform foo`
+* On the JVM platform, calling the `foo()` function in the common code results in the `foo()` function from the platform code being called as `platform foo`.

-* On the JavaScript platform, calling the `foo()` function in common code results in the `foo()` function from common code being called: `common foo`, since there is none available in platform code.
+* On the JavaScript platform, calling the `foo()` function in the common code results in the `foo()` function from the common code being called as `common foo`, as there is no such function available in the platform code.

-In Kotlin 2.0.0, common code doesn't have access to platform code, so both platforms successfully resolve the `foo()` function to the `foo()` function in common code: `common foo`
+In Kotlin 2.0.0, common code doesn't have access to platform code, so both platforms successfully resolve the `foo()` function to the `foo()` function in the common code: `common foo`.

 In addition to the improved consistency of behavior across platforms, we also worked hard to fix cases where there was conflicting behavior between IntelliJ IDEA or Android Studio and the compiler.
-For example, if you used [expected and actual classes](multiplatform-expect-actual.md#expected-and-actual-classes):
+For instance, when you used [expected and actual classes](multiplatform-expect-actual.md#expected-and-actual-classes), the following would happen:

 <table header-style="top">
    <tr>